11 Extreme Sports in New Zealand You Have to Try

 skydiver as seen from below

-Fasten your GoPro and summon your inner daredevil, because it’s high time to experience the thrill of skydiving.
+It's time to grab your GoPro and unleash your inner daredevil to experience the exhilaration of skydiving.
 Can you think of a more fitting place than Taupo, known worldwide as the skydiving hub?

 As you set out on the 3.5-hour drive from Auckland, your anticipation will only grow.
 Skydiving over the Great Lake, with the majestic snow-capped volcanoes as a backdrop, is the ultimate adrenaline rush.

-You’ll descend from a mind-boggling altitude of 15,000 feet, surpassing speeds that would make any sports car envious.
-If that isn’t something to gloat about for years to come, I’m not sure what is.
+You will descend from an astounding altitude of 15,000 feet, achieving speeds that would make any sports car jealous.
+If that isn't something to gloat about for years to come, I'm not sure what is.
 Learn more here.

 3. White water rafting in Rotorua